Flats Future, Feedback - Bambalapitiya Flats.

 occupants of the flats, Mr. Wijayaweera said.
 He pointed out that the Land Acquisition Act permitted authorities to take over land if necessary for development.

-signing of a Memorandum of Understanding with the National Housing Development Authority, residents would receive legal documents of ownership of the new apartments.
+following the signing of a Memorandum of Understanding with the National Housing Development Authority, residents would receive legal documents of ownership of the new apartments.

 He claimed that a fraction of the flats community was creating a ruckus over the situation and that most residents were willing to consent to redevelopment.